Christian Walker Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in MLB.
+- The Padres pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Padres have a 3.86 team ERA that ranks sixth across all MLB pitching staffs.
+- The Padres' 3.85 team ERA ranks sixth across all league pitching staffs.

-- The left-hander's most recent time out was on Sunday against the Arizona Diamondbacks, when he tossed 3 1/3 innings, surrendering three earned runs while giving up seven hits.
+- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he went five innings, allowing two earned runs while giving up six hits.

+- The 33-year-old has a 4.16 ERA and 8.7 strikeouts per nine innings across 18 games this season, while giving up a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.